-Based on Jack Finney’s novel The Body Snatchers (serialised in Collier’s magazine in 1954), the movie was filmed on a B-movie budget, but the results were strictly A-grade.
+Based on Jack Finney’s novel The Body Snatchers (serialised in Collier’s magazine in 1954), the movie was filmed on a shoestring B-movie budget (and a 20-day shooting schedule), but the results were strictly A-grade.

 A prologue sets the tone as seemingly mad Dr Miles Bennell (Kevin McCarthy) races across a San Francisco highway, trying to warn the passing cars about some threat.

 Taken to a hospital, Miles tells his terrible tale in flashback: The young doctor returns to his small-town home of Santa Mira, California, to find several patients complaining that their loved ones haven’t been acting like themselves lately.

 Miles is curious, but he’s distracted by the presence of ex-girlfriend Becky Driscoll (Dana Wynter), who’s back in town after a divorce.
 As Miles tries to woo Becky, he begins investigating the source of this strange condition in town.

 One night, over dinner with friends Jack (King Donovan) and Teddy (Carolyn Jones) Belicec, Miles and Becky discover that the source of their trouble is the sudden appearance of several large, plant-like pods.

 As the pods grow, they take the form of their intended human victims, then replace them with soulless, emotionless replicas.
 Since the pod people look just like their victims, there’s no way of knowing who’s on the side of humanity, but it soon becomes clear that in Santa Mira at least, the pods are firmly in control.